SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Open Sea at the Monterey AquariumThe Open Sea at the Monterey Bay Aquarium

-The Monterey Bay Aquarium is open daily from 10 am to 5 pm.
+Visiting Information: The Monterey Bay Aquarium is open daily from 10 am to 5 pm, and you could easily spend all day here!

-You must plan ahead and buy tickets online in advance, as they are no longer sold in person at the entrance.
-Tickets are $60 for adults, $50 for seniors and youth, and $45 for children ages 5 and up.
+NOTE: You must buy tickets online in advance, as they are no longer sold in person at the entrance.
+Tickets are $65 for adults, $50 for youth (5-17), and $50 for seniors 70+.

 2. Aquarium of the Bay